Skip to Content

 Please view the Scholarships and Awards website, click on the Travel Awards on the left hand side.

-No. The GRS only keep unsuccessful applications for three months.
-Although the GRS keep successful applications for two years, these applications are archived off campus and are not available to access for such requests.
+No. The Scholarships Office only keep unsuccessful applications for three months.
+Although the Scholarships Office keep successful applications for two years, these applications are archived off campus and are not available to access for such requests.

 If applying for several scholarships, please ask your referee to write the relevant scholarship name on each reference.